hchulkim/econ-paper-template/README.md

-# Academic paper for Economist
+# Academic paper for Economists

 This is a Quarto template for making an academic working paper that is often used in the field of Economics.